Sorry, you need to enable JavaScript to visit this website.

 Policy/legal framework

-In Denmark, youth work is carried out in the public sector (municipal youth schools and youth clubs) and in private associations and organisations.
+In Denmark, youth work is carried out in the public sector (municipal youth schools and youth clubs) and private associations, and organisations.
 Top-level authorities have established a legal framework for the financial support of private associations and organisations.

-Private initiatives for youth work fostering social inclusion can apply for public funding from three different pools, like any other type of associations.
+Private initiatives for youth work fostering social inclusion can apply for public funding from three different pools, like any other type of association.

 • The Act on Non-formal General Adult Education (Folkeoplysningsloven, LBK nr 1115 af 31/08/2018)